Skip to main content

 Mounting Instructions

-To prepare it for mounting, rotate this plate counter-clockwise to detach it from the camera body.
-This plate will then need to be secured to a wall or another compatible mounting surface.
-For precise alignment, use the provided template to mark the locations of any necessary pilot holes before drilling.
+To prepare it for mounting, rotate the plate counter-clockwise to detach it from the camera body.
+Secure the plate to a wall or compatible mounting surface.
+Use the provided template to mark pilot hole locations for accurate alignment before drilling.

 Rotate the baseplate of the camera counter-clockwise in order to separate the camera body from the second plate.